 The minimum requirement is normally competence in the language of the documents or culture in which the student proposes to do dissertation research, and competence either in one other language (not English) or in the practice of a quantitative or other technical skill.
 Students normally demonstrate competency by successfully taking a particular course, by passing a translation examination, or by using foreign-language primary sources to write a research paper.

-The performance of students in the Graduate School of Arts and Sciences is marked by the grades A, B, C (Conditional), and F. The grade of C indicates unsatisfactory work and will be awarded academic credit only if matched by an equivalent number of units graded A. Plus or minus grades may be given, except for grades of B- or C+.
+The performance of students in the Office of Graduate Studies in Arts and Sciences is marked by the grades A, B, C (Conditional), and F. The grade of C indicates unsatisfactory work and will be awarded academic credit only if matched by an equivalent number of units graded A. Plus or minus grades may be given, except for grades of B- or C+.
 Some courses may be graded S (Satisfactory) or F.

 Graduate students should expect to earn a grade of A or A- as mark of good progress through the program.
 Although a grade of B + or B will qualify a student for full credit, these should be viewed as a warning that she or he has not sufficiently demonstrated a full mastery of the course material at the doctoral level.
 More than one or two grades at this level carry the risk of negatively impacting a student’s chances on the academic job market.

 Annual Letters of Review and the Second-year Review